Mediator, Arbitrator, Attorney, Retired Judge

 - Managing Partner, Platt & Risner, 1976-86

 Served as a judge in the Maryland Courts for over 25 years, with 17 years on the Circuit Court.
 While serving as a Circuit Court Judge, responsible for management of all “Complex Civil Non-Family Cases” in the Court, which included the supervision of all settlement conferencing, mediating and scheduling of these medical malpractice, legal malpractice, business litigation, and products liability cases.
-Has also presided over many of these cases.
+He has also presided over many of these cases.
 Experience as a judge also includes employment matters involving discrimination, wage and hour disputes and the right to strike under collective bargaining contracts.
 Acknowledged architect of the Maryland Businesses Technology Case Management Program, which was cited as a model for the nation in articles appearing in The Business Lawyer, a publication of the Section of Business Law of the American Bar Association, in Case In Point, the periodical of the National Judicial College, and in The Maryland Bar Journal.

 Alternative Dispute Resolution Experience